Truth-in-Taxation FAQs for Taxing Units

 Last year’s tax rate is not relevant to the current year’s Truth-in-Taxation requirements.
 If the tax rate proposed by the governing body does not exceed the lower of the effective rate or the rollback rate, two public hearings and quarter page ads are not required.

-- What happens if a city adopts a tax rate over its rollback rate?
+- What happens if a taxing unit adopts a tax rate over its rollback rate?

-A taxing unit that adopts a tax rate over the rollback rate is subject to a petition process that could result in a rollback election.
+A taxing unit, other than a school district, that adopts a tax rate over the rollback rate is subject to a petition process that could result in a rollback election.